hstsethi/no-frills-dotfiles/readme.md

     I used it in past, but it was too slow for my use-case, it also creates lot of unnecessary chains.
 I have, since age 17, switched to Iptables script, `iptables-ovpn-kill-switch.sh`, that automatically extracts all ips, ports from openvpn config file.
 It then blocks all connections except from those ips and only from specific users: root, firefox.
 There is an another user called `nonet` which I use to run commands without internet.

+- Cache Cleaners

+I find their whole concept to be ineffective.
+Disk space is cheap and abundant, but not read-write cycle.
+Trying to delete them will lead to extra cycles of read-write.

+On mobile, I use a custom shell script to move private stuff to sdcard.
+Then I backup to other devices through SD card.
+Storing them on SD card gives another advantage that SD card can be easily removed if required.

 ## No Frills Dotfiles Manifesto